MarcFaussurier/EventLoopForTheEarth/README.md

 # C(++) unix boilerplate (=projet sample) featuring ready-to-use useful bash scripts and more

 Minimalism is art.
-So, coding with minimalism in mind is more than art.
+So, coding with minimalism in mind makes you an artist.
 ______________________________
 The goal of this repository is to provide the easiest sample about how to use C(++) ecosystems in a portable environement with  still productivity in mind.
 The setup is about 3 shells commands only (see Get started bellow).
 Happy coding !